 There are several easy ways to preserve your data before wiping your PC.
 If you use a cloud service like Google Drive to store your documents and pictures, your important files may already be safe.
 However, if you do not back up your data anywhere else, take a thumb drive or flash drive and move your important files onto it.

-It’s also smart to make a note of any games and software that are installed on your computer.
+It’s also smart to make note of any games and software that are installed on your computer.
 Most games and programs, like Microsoft Office or Steam, will remember your previous purchases, and getting your programs back is as easy as downloading the software and logging back in.

-There’s a secret here, though: If you don’t make a note of your programs before you reset your PC, you might forget some of them!
+There’s a secret here, though: If you don’t make note of your programs before you reset your PC, you might forget some of them!
 We recommend writing down the names of your important programs first.
 While this isn’t a required step, it’s quick and easy, and it may be a time-saver later.

 Many Windows 10 PCs now come with a software license integrated into the computer.
 However, if yours does not, you will want to have your external serial number (often found on a sticker on the outside of your PC) or a recovery drive handy.